openlayers/openlayers/package/readme.md

 });
 ```

-Note that the module identifiers above (e.g. `ol/map`) are like the `ol.Map` names in the [API documentation](http://openlayers.org/en/latest/apidoc/) with `/` instead of `.` and all lowercase.
-Also note that the, WebGL renderer is not available in this package.

 See the following examples for more detail on bundling OpenLayers with your application:

  * Using [Rollup & Uglify](https://gist.github.com/tschaub/8beb328ea72b36446fc2198d008287de)